PrefectHQ/prefect/docs/cloud/cloud-local-environment.md

 ```
 </div>

 The `prefect cloud login` command, used on its own, provides an interactive login experience.
-Using this command, you may log in with either an API key or through a browser.
+Using this command, you can log in with either an API key or through a browser.

 <div class="terminal">
 ```bash